Visual snow syndrome

-Visual snow syndrome (VSS) is an uncommon neurological condition in which the primary symptom is persistent flickering white, black, transparent, or colored dots across the whole visual field.
-It is distinct from the symptom of visual snow itself, which can also be caused by several other causes; these cases are referred to as "VSS mimics."
+Visual snow syndrome (VSS) (coined by Liu et al in 1995) is a neurological condition in which the primary symptom is persistent flickering white, black, transparent, or colored dots across the entire visual field.
+It is distinct from the symptom of visual snow itself, which may be caused by multiple ophthalmic and vascular conditions.

-Other common symptoms are palinopsia, enhanced entoptic phenomena, photophobia, and tension headaches.
+Other common symptoms include palinopsia, enhanced entoptic phenomena, photophobia, and tension headaches.
 The condition is typically always present and has no known cure, as viable treatments are still under research.
-Astigmatism, although not presumed connected to these visual disturbances, is a common comorbidity.
 Migraines and tinnitus are common comorbidities that are both associated with a more severe presentation of the syndrome.

 The cause of the syndrome is unclear.
 The underlying mechanism is believed to involve excessive excitability of neurons in the right lingual gyrus and left anterior lobe of the cerebellum.
 Another hypothesis proposes that visual snow syndrome could be a type of thalamocortical dysrhythmia and may involve the thalamic reticular nucleus (TRN).
 A failure of inhibitory action from the TRN to the thalamus may be the underlying cause for the inability to suppress excitatory sensory information.
+Another existing theory is that visual snow syndrome is caused by dysfunctional cortical visual processing, or failures in the visual processing in the eye's retina.
 Research has been limited due to issues of case identification, diagnosis, and the limited size of any studied cohort, though the issue of diagnosis is now largely addressed.
-Initial functional brain imaging research suggests visual snow is a brain disorder.
+Initial functional brain imaging research suggests visual snow is a brain disorder, and recent advances in pathophysiology suggest that it is more specifically a network disorder.

 Difference from visual snow

-Visual snow – the symptom – may sometimes be a transient experience, and it is possible that it is a natural phenomenon, sometimes thought to be visible to many people if they focus on it.
+Visual snow—the symptom—may sometimes be a transient experience, and it is possible that it is a natural phenomenon, sometimes thought to be visible to many people if they focus on it.
 In visual snow syndrome, however, visual snow is ever-present, regardless of lighting conditions and even when the eyes are closed.
 In contrast to visual phenomena caused by migraines, which can last up to about an hour, static caused by visual snow syndrome lasts continuously for several months.

-If visual snow is persistent, continuous, and accompanied by other symptoms, such as entoptic phenomenon, palinopsia, photophobia and/or nyctalopia – it may indicate visual snow syndrome.
+If visual snow is persistent, continuous, and accompanied by other symptoms, such as entoptic phenomenon, palinopsia, photophobia and/or nyctalopia—it may indicate visual snow syndrome.
 This syndrome is not just a phenomenon, but a neurological condition, where a person experiences constant visual disturbances, regardless of lighting conditions.
 Visual snow syndrome is linked to heightened neural sensitivity in the visual regions of the brain.
-However, it is important not to confuse it with other causes of visual snow, sometimes referred to as VSS mimics.
+However, it is important not to confuse it with other causes of visual snow, which can sometimes manifest as VSS mimics.

 Signs and symptoms

 Visual snow likely represents a clinical continuum, with different degrees of severity.
-The presence of comorbidities such as migraine and tinnitus is associated with a more severe presentation of visual symptoms.
+The presence of comorbidities such as migraine and tinnitus are associated with a more severe presentation of visual symptoms.

 Non-visual symptoms may include difficulty concentrating, insomnia, frequent migraines, nausea, and vertigo.

 Diagnosis

-Visual snow syndrome is usually diagnosed with the following proposed criteria:
+Visual snow syndrome is typically diagnosed with the following proposed criteria: